 It is no longer news that the Nigerian film industry is undergoing a bit of a rough patch.

 It is also not news that the industry is in full panic mode on what to do about it.

 Some people have argued that this is an end of a cycle, but I beg to differ.
 I think we are witnessing the death of a genre and the birth of another.

-While Nollywood filmmakers eschewed professional equipment in favor of home.
+While Nollywood filmmakers eschewed professional equipment in favour of the home.

 New Nigerian Cinema – Wrapping Up

-The Nigerian Film Industry, Nollywood, is one of the most prolific film industry in the world.
+The Nigerian Film Industry, Nollywood, is one of the most prolific film industries globally.
 It is now home to over 700 studios and produces over 3000 movies a year.

-He will be speaking at next year’s International Nollywood Week which takes place on 19 – 22 March 2018 at Wembley Arena London.
+He will be speaking at next year’s International Nollywood Week on 19 – 22 March 2018 at Wembley Arena London.